ProteusMRIgHIFU/BabelViscoFDTD/README.md

 # Release notes
+* 0.9.20 Sep 17, 2022
+    * A lot of important improvements to make the final line
+        - Metal is (finally) running as fast (sometimes slightly faster) than OpenCL in Apple processors.
+It took a lot of testing and fine tuning.
+        - Use of a modified version of the excellent `py-metal-compute` library (https://github.com/baldand/py-metal-compute) that allows having a similar approach as with PyOpenCL and PyCUDA.
+Modified library is at https://github.com/ProteusMRIgHIFU/py-metal-compute.
+Because this new approach, the old Swift interface to the FDTD code was removed.
+        - Add Metal backend for BHTE tool.
+This version runs way faster than OpenCL in Apple processors (like a 10x factor, need to investigate more if we can replicate such gain)

 * 0.9.9  Sep 1, 2022
     * A lot of simplifications allowed having a much more straightforward code.
 Thanks to Andrew Xie (@IAmAndrewX) for a very productive summer trimming down code, replacing the old MTLPP with Swift, and making a new class arrangement for the different GPU backends.
 Now BabelViscoFDTD is based completely on PyOpenCL and PyCUDA for the FDTD viscoelastic solver.
 For Metal, the Swift-based wrapper does the interfacing.
 The old C extension is still around just for the OpenMP backend.
 * 0.9.7  July 7, 2022